togglejs/toggle/README.md

 # Why does your site look just like an [Octopress](http://octopress.org) site?

-I wrote a series on how to migrate from Blogspot to Octopress and then struggled to [get my series](https://github.com/jekyll/jekyll/issues/2226) to look the way I wanted and quickly found myself wanting to hack on something (not in Ruby).
-So I ported my OctoPress site to a static nodejs generated site leveraging Gulp and this tool-set grew out of it.
+I wrote a series on how to [migrate from Blogspot to Octopress](http://staxmanade.com/2014/04/migrating-blogspot-to-octopress-part-1-introduction/) and then struggled to [get my series](https://github.com/jekyll/jekyll/issues/2226) to render the way I wanted using Jekyll/Octopress and quickly found myself wanting to hack on something (not in Ruby).
+So I ported my blog yet-again from OctoPress to a static nodejs generated site leveraging Gulp and this tool-set grew out of it.

 # Can I use it?

-Of course (that's why it's out here) - but I can't say I know the future of it at this point.
-I will probably hack on it once in a while.
+**I dare you...** I can't say I know the future of it at this point, but I'm quite liking it so far.

+I need to create a sample `gulpfile.js` to show how I use it to generate my blog.

 Feel free to start up a [conversation in the issues](https://github.com/togglejs/toggle/issues).